Follow Black Broadway’s jazz, literary, and intellectual legacy

 This is a walking tour and some areas can have uneven sidewalks.

-Historic Howard Theater, 620 T Street NW DC
+In front of the Historic Howard Theater, 620 T Street NW

 Katie is the heart of this operation, and reviewers make that clear repeatedly.
 She researches her tours herself, shows up in costume, and brings genuine enthusiasm to every outing.
 The result is something that feels less like a guided walk and more like getting pulled into a story you didn't know you needed to hear.
 The tour topics themselves deserve a mention because they're genuinely unusual: DC's historic alleyways, the Madams of DC, the city's punk scene, and Black Georgetown history.
 Locals who have lived in the city for decades consistently report learning things they never knew.
 The Historic Alleyways tour in particular gets praised for being accessible and manageable, covering a compact area while packing in serious historical depth.
 Repeat visitors are common here, which says a lot.
 People come back with new friends, bring family members, and book multiple different tours across a single year.
 If you're curious about the Washington DC that doesn't show up in textbooks, Katie's tours are a strong choice for both first-time visitors and longtime residents.